-Winclone 7 has the ability to create Winclone images in either file-based (WIM) or block-based mode.
+Winclone 7 (and later) has the ability to create Winclone images in either file-based (WIM) or block-based mode.
 This article explains the difference and information on selecting the correct format.

 File-Based (WIM) Image Format